What Causes Vein Disease? Top Risk Factors You Need To Know

 How to prevent venous insufficiency?

-Unfortunately, should you have a family history of vein disease, you may not be able to prevent it entirely; however, there are lifestyle changes and steps you can take to help lessen the chance of developing the condition or the severity.
+Unfortunately, should you have a family history of vein disease, you may not be able to prevent it entirely; however, there are lifestyle changes and steps you can take to help lessen the chance of developing the condition or its severity.

 • Avoid sitting or standing for extended periods